BadDogSkyrim/PyNifly/README.md

 # PyNifly
 Export/Import tools between Blender and the Nif format, using Bodyslide/Outfit Studio's Nifly layer.
-Works with official Blender versions 3.0 and higher.
+Works with official Blender versions 3.0-4.1.
+(Blender 4.2 makes incompatible changes _again_ and will require a new release.)
 Can handle nifs for Skyrim LE, Skyrim SE, Fallout 4, and Fallout 76, Fallout New Vegas, and Fallout 3.

 Windows only.